Shoshin23/Flippant/README.md

 Its meant to be primarily for the elderly and the disabled.
 It aims to offer :

 1. Voice Paswords.
-2. Basic control of home appliances starting from a fan, a tubelight.
+2. Basic control of home appliances starting from a fan, a tubelight,etc.
 3. Easily extensible to other developers to take the system forward.